Standard conjectures for abelian fourfolds: Computation of -adic periods

 In this subsection we work under the Assumption \ref{ipos} and we assume that the field $F$ constructed in Proposition \ref{propendo} is ramified over $\Q_p$.
-This subsection is written in analogy to the unramified case, although some extra computations are needed to deal with wild ramification.
+This subsection is written in analogy to the unramified case, although some extra computations are needed to deal with the case $p=2$.

 Define $\sigma$ to be the non-trivial element of $\Gal(F/\Q_p)$ and $ B_{\crys,F} \subset B_\dR$ as the smallest subring containing $F$ and $B_{\crys}$.
 The inclusions $ B_{\crys} \subset B_{\crys,F}$ and $ F \subset B_{\crys,F}$ induce an identification